huibizhang/vuepress-plugin-simple-blog/docs/guide/getting-started.md

 ```

 ### Posts Directory
-Create a `post` folder in `docs`, and put your article into the folder.
+Create a `post` folder in `docs`, and put your articles into the folder.
 In my case, I'll put `2022-01-20-hello-world.md` and `2022-01-22-using-tailwindcss-in-vuepress2.md` into the `docs/post/`.

 Here is the example of `2022-01-20-hello-world.md`:
 ```md